AllexxT/Game/README.md

 # Program for second tour of courses Light IT
-Console application-game with two members Human and Computer.
+Python console application-game with two members Human and Computer.

 ## Getting Started
-File launcher is game.py
+File launcher is the game.py

-So for launching game you must enter:
+For launching game need to enter:

 ```
 python game.py